diodesign/diosix/docs/build.md

 build script loads the corresponding YAML file, allowing you to add new target boards without modifying the core build script.

----

-## Compilation and cached dependency tracking
+### Compilation and cached dependency tracking

-Once a hardware port is configured, the build script registers each assembly file individually.
+Once a hardware port is selected, the build script registers each assembly file individually.
 This prevents duplicate symbol collisions and allows the linker script to control section ordering, such as placing the entry stage at the base physical DRAM address.

-To ensure that statically included files (like `consts.s`) are correctly tracked, the build system declares them as explicit dependencies of the compilation step.
+To ensure that statically included files, like `consts.s`, are correctly tracked, the build system declares them as explicit dependencies of the compilation step.
 Modifying any dependent assembly file invalidates the compiler cache, forcing a fresh compilation of the assembly sources.